About this statement

 You can also control the extent to which you receive tailored advertising facilitated by cookies by changing your settings on the websites on which you receive tailored advertising.
 For example, you can disable tailored advertising on social media sites like Facebook by changing the settings on your account.

 Please note that it may be necessary for you to opt out separately from each device you use to access online content.

 Opting out of cookies may not necessarily remove all advertising from pages you visit.
 Rather, it may mean that the ads you see will not reflect your interests.

 There is a lot of information available about how cookies work and how to change your browser’s cookie preferences.
-This includes information at the following link: Stay smart online – all about cookies and your privacy and other information about staying safe online available from the Office of the Privacy Commissioner website - https://www.privacy.org.nz/your-privacy/keeping-safe-online.
+This includes information at the following link: Netsafe - How to improve your online privacy and security and other information about staying safe online available from the Office of the Privacy Commissioner website - https://www.privacy.org.nz/your-privacy/keeping-safe-online.

 Last update of this Cookie Statement: 2 October 2019.